Toxic Use and Hazardous Waste Reduction

-The intent of toxic use and hazardous waste reduction (TUHWR) planning is to encourage businesses to reduce their use of toxic substances and/or their generation of hazardous waste, whenever technically and economically practicable, and without shifting risks from one part of a process, environmental medium, or product, to another.
+The intent of toxic use and hazardous waste reduction (TUHWR) planning is to encourage entities to reduce their use of toxic substances and/or their generation of hazardous waste, whenever technically and economically practicable, and without shifting risks from one part of a process, environmental medium, or product, to another.
 In order to achieve the stated goals, Vermont Statute: 10 V.S.A.
 Chapter 159 Sections 6623-6633 requires facilities that meet specific criteria to develop a plan for reducing toxic use and/or hazardous waste generation.
 The implementation of these plans is not required by statute.
-However, the planning process itself is intended to provide facilities with a summary of their toxics use and hazardous waste generation and serves as an opportunity to consider alternative approaches that might result in reductions.
+However, the required planning process itself is intended to provide facilities with a summary of their toxics use and hazardous waste generation and serves as an opportunity to consider alternative approaches that might result in reductions.

 The specific goals of planning are to: